In a previous exercise in the last section, you determined that the event I0011 was derived from another Event, E0006.

 Migrate the affected Customers

-By lowering the Severity of Event E0006 from Reject Root to Warning, we now expect the affected Customers to pass and it is time to iterate the migration for these.
+By lowering the Disposition of Event E0006 from Full discard to Retain, we now expect the affected Customers to pass and it is time to iterate the migration for these.
 But there is a little twist here.

 The Customers were rejected by the Source Engine in the Export step.
 So initially the Customers affected by the Event E0006 must be exported again.
 Exporting the Customers will of course purge both the Export and Import results - including Events - for the Customers.
 Following the export of the Customers, it is also necessary to run the import on the same Customers.
 However, since the export step clears away Event E0006, it can present a problem afterwards to selecting the same Customers for the import step.